James Douglas, 7th of Drumlanrig: Guardianship of James V

 Only in 1528 did James, aged 16, free himself and assume authority over the kingdom.
 Despite his efforts two years previously to rescue him, Drumlanrig was considered by the new king ‘as one of a dangerous family’ and he was warded in Edinburgh Castle.

 Return to favour

-‘Thereafter little is heard of him till about the year 1550’, although it is apparent he was working to significantly expand his sizeable family (see below).
+Despite losing his role as Master of the Wine Cellar in 1528, Douglas sailed to France with James V in September 1536.
+"Thereafter little is heard of him till about the year 1550", although it is apparent he was working to significantly expand his sizeable family (see below).
 His return to favour after this year is apparent in the number of concessions granted to him by the government, acting in the name of Mary, Queen of Scots, who had left for France in 1548.